May 19, 2020

 Pañca Upādānakkhandhā – Key Role of Upādāna

-Pañca Upādānakkhandhā is normally translated as “five grasping aggregates.”
+Pañca Upādānakkhandhā is usually translated as “five grasping aggregates.”
 That does not explain much.

 - That translation does not convey the meaning of the verse until we understand what is meant by “pañcupādānakkhandhā.”